aggrawal-ankur/gitbook/content/docs/build-process.md

 ## Conclusion

-Every stage of this pipeline transforms representation: from source → preprocessed source → assembly → object → executable.
+Every stage in this pipeline transforms the human readable instructions into machine understandable instructions: from source → preprocessed source → assembly → object → executable.

 The next logical step is exploring how these executables are actually loaded and executed by the operating system — but that’s a story for another day.